 - Add the nuts, cinnamon candies, 1/3 cup of sugar and the flour to the apples.
 Mix gently.

 - Remove one pie crust from the freezer and fill with the apple mixture.

 - In a small bowl, break up the other frozen pie shell into small pieces.
-Sprinkle with the remaining 2 tbs. of sugar and mix gently.
+Sprinkle with the remaining 2 tablespoons of sugar and mix gently.

 - Cover the apples with the sugar coated pie crust.

-- Place on preheated baking sheet and bake for 55 - 60 minutes or until cinnamon candies melt and bubble through the top.
+- Place on preheated baking sheet and bake for 55 to 60 minutes, or until cinnamon candies melt and bubble through the top.
 Start checking around 50 minutes just to make sure it doesn't burn.